-ENGLISH LITERATURE: 18TH CENTURY
+ENGLISH LITERATURE: 18TH CENTURY TO PRESENT

-TO PRESENT

 PREREQUISITE: ENGL 101 or ENGL 101H.
+LECTURE: 3 contact hours per week.

 This course includes English literature from the 18th Century to the Present and analysis of masterpieces of every significant literary type in the development of English literature from the 18th century to present day.
+Associate Degree Applicable